Bulldog

 This left hand drive car of both great length and width only seats two occupants.
 Instrumentation was provided by the then ‘state of the art’ LED technology and touch type sensors straight out of the new AM Lagonda.

-Many changes have been made during the 40 years that has elapsed from the cars unveiling.
+Many detailed changes occurred in the 40 years that has elapsed from the cars unveiling.
 The silver over light grey machine was repainted during 1981 to two tone metallic green.
-The original brown leather of the interior had been replaced by stone leather piped in brown.
-Other additions to the car include (rather bling) gold plating trim to switches and gear stick, roof mounted stereo, ugly but useful rear view mirrors and a TV showing the rear-view of the car.
+The original brown leather of the interior was replaced by stone leather piped in brown.
+Other additions to the car included (rather bling) gold plated trim to switches and gear stick, roof mounted stereo, ugly but useful rear view mirrors and a TV showing the rear-view of the car.

 Despite being only an engineering exercise, interest in this drivable usable concept car remains extremely high.
 Up until 2016, the Bulldog remained the only publicly seen fully engineered mid-engined Aston Martin.
 The mid-engine version of prototype V8 Vantage, AM305 from 2000 was dropped before ever being seen by the public and the DP-100 Vision Gran Turismo only exists in the virtual world and as a full-sized model.
-The spiritual successor to the Bulldog announced in 2016 – Aston Martin together with Red Bull Technologies unveiled the mid-engined AM-RB 001, hypercar destined for limited production hopefully before the end of 2020.
+The spiritual successor to the Bulldog announced in 2016 – Aston Martin together with Red Bull Technologies unveiled the mid-engined AM-RB 001, hypercar which went into limited production in 2021.

 • Body/Coachwork: